 There is a $50 registration fee for each child.
 A registration form will be sent after the interview process has been completed and your application has been accepted.
 (Please do not send any money with your application.
 It is not due until class registration.)

 The cooperative aspects (responsibility of the parents) include:

-Parents will sign up for jobs at the orientation meeting at the beginning of the year.
+Parents will sign up for jobs at the beginning of the year.